usefulmove/usefulmove/lop/language-oriented-programming.md

 Upon finding a hole, it iterates over valid candidate values (`valid-values`), checking if they can be placed in the hole according to the rules of the game (`candidate-allowed?`).
 If the candidate is allowed, it fills the hole (`set-pos-value`).
 Then the function recursively invokes itself on a new version of the board with the hole filled.
 If the recursive path succeeds (`board-solved?`), we have a solution.
 Return the solved board using a continuation.
 If the path we're in fails (returns an empty list instead of a solved board), we backtrack and try the next valid candidate.
 If all candidates fail, no solution exists.

+Look through the code and decide how well it describes what happens.

 ( TODO - use screenshots instead of code blocks to ensure rainbow parens and aesthetic theme and typeface )

 ```scheme